tanaikech/BatchRequest/README.md

 - v1.1.2 (June 12, 2020)

   1. Removed a bug that when the returned value is empty, an error occurred.

+- v1.1.3 (January 13, 2021)

+  1. In order to give the access token from outside, the access token got to be able to be included in the object.
+By this, for example, you can use the access token retrieved by the service account.

 [TOP](#top)